apexskier/nova-typescript/CONTRIBUTING.md

 Run `yarn build` first.

 Replace `future` in the changelog with a new version, following semver.
 Update the version in the [bug report template](./.github/ISSUE_TEMPLATE/bug_report.md) and [extension manifest](./typescript.novaextension/extension.json).

+Publish to the extension library (Extensions > Submit to the Extension Library…).

+**On the same commit** create and push a tag for the version `git tag $VERSION && git push --tags`.
+A github action will create a release and perform some automated housekeeping.